inkarkat/vim-SearchSpecial/README.md

 HISTORY
 ------------------------------------------------------------------------------

+##### 1.21    RELEASEME
+- Add a:options.isShowPredicateSkips flag to include the number of skipped matches in the predicate prefix.
+Depending on the type of a:Predicate, this information can be useful to the user, and handling this here avoids cumbersome counting and overriding of a:EchoFunction inside the client plugin.

 ##### 1.20    08-Dec-2017
 - ENH: Extract search {offset} from the last search history element and apply it after jumping if the passed a:searchPattern is also the last element in